Dynamic Web Pages Scraping With Python: Guide to Scrape All Content

 How to Scrape Infinite Scroll Web Pages With Selenium

-Some dynamic pages load more content as users scroll down to the bottom of the page.
-These are known as "Infine scroll websites."
-Crawling them is a bit more challenging.
-To do so, we need to instruct our spider to scroll to the bottom, wait for all new content to load and only then begin scraping.
+Some dynamic pages load new content as users scroll down to the bottom of the page.
+These are known as "infinite scroll websites."
+Scraping them is a bit more challenging, since we need to instruct our scraper to scroll to the bottom and wait for all new content to load before it begins scraping.

 Understand this with an example.
-Let's use Scraping Club's sample page.
+Let's use an Infinite Scrolling demo page.

 Click to open the image in full screen